engagenie/policies/privacy-policy.md

 Lapsly may collect and store the following information when running our Services.

+_Please see the section [Our Policy Towards Children](our-policy-toward-children) for specific information on how we collect and store student data._

-## Information You Provide
+### Information You Provide

-Lapsly does not intentionally collect any personally identifiable information ("PII") from users identified as students.
 Depending on how you use the Services, you may be required to provide certain personally identifiable information ("**_Personal Information_**") through your Google Account, which may include, but is not limited to, your:

-- Email Address (associated with a Google Account)
+- Email Address (associated with a Google Account),

-- Name (if you include it in your Google Profile)
+- Name (if you include it in your Google Profile),

-- Your image and likeness if you include it in your Google profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**")
+- Your image and likeness if you include it in your Google profile or include in content that you create with our Services (these type of files are referred to as your "**_User Content_**"),

-- User Content may include text images and media that you include in your Lapsly submissions.
+- User Content may include text images and media that you include in your Lapsly submissions,

+- Your Device’s Internet Protocol ("**_IP_**") address,

+- Non-precise geographic location (e.g. zip code and city),

+- Metadata concerning your User Content, and other interactions with our Services,

+- System configuration information, and

+- Technical information about your device, system and App software, and peripherals.

 You may choose not to provide your Personal Information; however, if you do not provide your Personal Information you may not be able to use all the functions offered by the Services.

 For questions about your Personal Information on our Services, please contact privacy@engagenie.com.

-## Usage Data
+### Usage Data

 In addition, when you use our Services, the following types of information may all be logged automatically ("**_Usage Information_**"):

-- Your Device’s Internet Protocol ("**_IP_**") address,

 - Type of mobile device you use,